 - Inadmissibility waivers or cancellation of removal: Due to unlawful presence, alleged fraud or criminal issues, some people are placed in removal proceedings.
 Depending on the allegation or convictions involved, some individuals in court can apply for an inadmissibility waiver or a form of relief called cancellation of removal.
 There are specific requirements that you need to meet in order to be eligible for these remedies, such as demonstrating that you have lived in the U.S. for a certain number of years, that a close family member will suffer hardship upon your removal, and that your “good behavior” outweighs any offenses.

-- Asylum: If you fear returning to your home country because of persecution, you can apply for asylum in the U.S. This would require proving to the judge that you have been persecuted or you have reason to believe you will be persecuted on political, religious, ethnic, or other protected grounds.
+- Asylum: If you are facing deportation and fear returning to your home country because of persecution, you can apply for asylum in the U.S. This would require proving to the judge that you have been persecuted or you have reason to believe you will be persecuted on political, religious, ethnic, or other protected grounds.

 - U-Visa: If you have been the victim of a violent crime and you have assisted law enforcement with the reporting, investigation or prosecution of a crime, you can apply for a U-Visa.
 A pending U-Visa should halt your deportation and eventually lead to a green card.